objectfoo/js-style/guide.md

 ### Declaring variables

 Declare variables at the beginning of their scope in a single statement.
-Declaring variables in a single statement performs faster than spreading them around and they are easier to find.
+Declaring variables in a single statement performs faster than spreading them around, makes them easier to find and reduces [hoisting](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/var#var_hoisting) errors.

 ```javascript
 (function (){